-Chancellor Peltason, his associates and others high in administrative ranks, were INSTRUMENTAL in the quest of bringing this kind of new program to the local campus.
+Chancellor Peltason, his associates and others high in administrative ranks, were INSTRUMENTAL in the quest of bringing this kind of new program to the local camshould know this.

-Those responsible for the disturbance and destructive acts the other night, should know this.
+Those responsible for the disturbance and destructive acts the other night, are the eventual LOSERS.